MarellaDharanesh/mdp-representation/README.md

 +1 - when an agent move to the right side and pick product B 0 - Otherwise

+### Stochastic Transition Probability
+In a stochastic MDP, the transition probabilities determine the likelihood of moving from one state to another after taking a certain action.

+Transition Probability:

+From Product A (State 0):

+Left (Action 0): 100% chance to remain in Product A.

+Right (Action 1): 100% chance to remain in Product A.

+From Product B (State 1):

+Left (Action 0): 100% chance to move to Product A.

+Right (Action 1): 70% chance to move to Product C with a reward of +1, 30% chance to remain in Product B with no reward.

+From Product C (State 2):

+Left (Action 0): 100% chance to remain in Product C.

+Right (Action 1): 100% chance to remain in Product C.
 ### Graphical Representation

 ![graphical diagram ](https://github.com/user-attachments/assets/ef153350-21f8-4342-ac6d-a084ae72479c)